aws-samples/sagemaker-studio-mlflow-integration/README.md

 Our proposed architecture is shown Fig. 1

 ![Architecture](./images/mlflow-architecture.png)
-*Fig. 1 - MLFlow on AWS architecture diagram*
+*Fig. 1 - MLflow on AWS architecture diagram*

 ## Prerequisites
 * access to an AWS account with Admin permissions.